merusso/note-api-spec/README.md

 # Note API Spec

 This repository contains the API spec for Note API.
-The Note API is an API to store, retrieve text-based notes.
+The Note API is a web API to store, retrieve text-based notes.

 This API spec is written in [OpenAPI Specification 3.0](https://swagger.io/specification/)